 A firm aims at earning positive economic profits.
 If accounting profits are greater than implicit costs, the firm would earn a positive economic profit and should continue the business.
 If accounting profits are less than implicit costs, the economic profit would be negative, and business should divest their business interest.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 In equilibrium, we have zero economic profit, i.e., the firm is covering all implicit and explicit costs, and both debt holders and equity holders are earning their required rate of return.

 |Meaning||Net income earned during an accounting year;||Surplus remaining after deduction of total costs from total revenue;|

 |Relevance||Practical from a financial perspective.||May was not the precise picture since certain aspects are estimated.|

 |Benefit||Reflects the profitability of the firm;||Highlights efficiency of the company in resource allocations.|

 |Formula||Total Revenue – Explicit cost||Total Revenue – (Explicit costs + Implicit costs)|

 Economic profit will have to be greater than accounting profit for the concept to exist.
 Since opportunity cost cannot be negative, economic profit will be lower than accounting profit.
 An opportunity cost being negative is not possible since a business can always choose not to act on available opportunities, thus in a situation of neither earning nor spending anything.

-This has been a guide to Accounting Profit vs Economic Profit.
+This article has been a guide to Accounting Profit vs. Economic Profit.
 Here we discuss the top differences between accounting profit and economic profit along with infographics and comparison table.
 You may also have a look at the following articles –